Oakland Zoo: California Trail

-California Trail represents $70 million out of an $81 million multi-phase zoo development.

-Through live native animal and plant habitats, the Zoo highlights the delicate balance between humans and nature, and the impact of change on all three.
+The California Trail section opened in summer 2018 at the top of the hill above the main zoo, representing $70 million out of an $81 million multi-phase zoo development.
+Through live native animal and plant habitats, the zoo highlights the delicate balance between humans and nature, and the impact of change on all three.

-Guests travel to the Trail via an aerial gondola from the existing zoo.
-Along the trail, they encounter various animals, such as bears, wolves, mountain lions, bison and birds of prey.
-A half-acre California Wilds! playground introduces young children and their families to California wildlife and habitats through themed play structures.
+Guests travel to the trail via an aerial gondola from the existing zoo.
+Along the trail, they encounter animals such as bears, wolves, mountain lions, bison and birds of prey.
+The half-acre California Wilds! playground introduces young children and their families to California wildlife and habitats through themed play structures.
 Inside the Conservation Habitarium - with a wall-length window into the grizzly bear habitat, visitors explore California's diverse habitats, step into the shoes of conservation researchers, and find their place as a member of a community of people taking action for California's wildlife.
 The project was designed by Noll & Tam Architects and built by C. Overaa & Co.